 “An engineer with a strong liberal arts background is a valuable asset in today’s business world.
 You’re going to stand out because you will have the ability to use both sides of your brain.” —Craig Simon, chief operating officer of Titan Industries, Inc. and 1989 dual degree alumnus (mechanical engineering and history).

 Students may join the AL/ENG Program any point in their studies beginning in their sophomore year (if they can reasonably complete both programs).
 Ideally one should join prior to the end of sophomore year.

 To enroll in the program, students should contact Anna Geltzer (442 Geddes, 574-631-0251), write a short statement of interest, and fill out a registration form.
-Prof. Geltzer has office hours on Tuesdays and Wednesdays from 10:00am - 11:30am in 332 Geddes Hall.
+Until the University returns to normal operations, prof. Geltzer will hold virtual office hours by appointment.

 Students then meet with their Assistant Dean in the College of Arts and Letters, and with Assistant Dean Michael Ryan in the College of Engineering, who will assist them in determining their schedules.
 The student is then responsible for taking the completed forms to the Registrar.
 After enrollment in the program, regular consultation with the deans, as well as the student's faculty advisers in their Engineering and Arts and Letters majors, is strongly advised.